koor-tech/koor/Documentation/Getting-Started/quickstart.md

 Welcome to Rook!
 We hope you have a great experience installing the Rook **cloud-native storage orchestrator** platform to enable highly available, durable Ceph storage in your Kubernetes cluster.

 If you have any questions along the way, please don't hesitate to ask us in our [Slack channel](https://rook-io.slack.com).
-You can sign up for our Slack [here](https://slack.rook.io).
+You can sign up for our Slack [here]([the GitHub Discussions](https://github.com/koor-tech/koor/discussions)

 This guide will walk you through the basic setup of a Ceph cluster and enable you to consume block, object, and file storage from other pods running in your cluster.